-A verified unit of credit for graduation is based on a student's satisfactory completion of a course and a passing score on the end of-course (EOC) Standards of Learning (SOL) test for that course.
-Currently, there are EOC SOL Science tests for Earth Science, Biology and Chemistry.
+A verified unit of credit for graduation is based on a student's satisfactory completion of a course and a passing score on the end-of-course Standards of Learning (SOL) test for that course.
+Currently, there are SOL Science tests for Earth Science, Biology and Chemistry.
 See page 23 for sample course sequences in science.
 Students enrolled in AP Science courses must also co-enroll in the 1.0-credit AP Science Lab Seminar aligned with the AP Science course.
-In every science course, the importance of scientific research that validates or challenges ideas is emphasized.
-Therefore, students are encouraged to develop research projects for entry into the city science fair competition.